SWC-Advanced-Microscopy/StitchIt/README.md

 To get started, please read the [PDF user manual](http://mouse.vision/st_manual_161122.pdf).
 StitchIt is under heavy modification and the user manual will not be completely up to date.
 Much of the content in the manual will soon be updated and put on the project's Wiki page.
+StitchIt is written for Linux.
+Most things should work on Windows too, but this hasn't been tested and we can't provide support for it.

 ## Current state of the project